vince-CV/multi-sensor_obstacle_fusion/2. Camera/2D_Feature_Matching/README_report.md

 ### MP.8 Performance Evaluation 2
-_Table 2: The number of descriptor matching from combination of detector & descriptor.
+_Table_ 2-7: The number of descriptor matching from combination of detector & descriptor.
 The mathcing is Brute_Force with the K-Nearest-Neighborhood (descriptor distance ratio = 0.8).

 |**BRISK**  |`SHITOMASI`|`HARRIS`| `ORB` | `FAST` | `SIFT` | `BRISK` | `AKAZE`|
 |:---------:|:---------:|:------:|:-----:|:------:|:------:|:-------:|:------:|